go-outside-labs/web3-toolkit-go/go_tldr.md

 ```

 * Slices support several operations such as: `append` and  `copy`.
-* Slices can be multi-dimensitonal as well:
+* Slices can be multi-dimensional variatic as well:

 ```
 twoD := make([][]int, 3)